abadger/stellarmagnate/README.rst

 The large TODO list includes:

-* Finish the basic functionality which is encompassed in the DESIGN.urwid file
+* Finish the basic functionality which is encompassed in the DESIGN.urwid and MECHANICS files

   * Ability to buy/sell bigger ships
   * Ability to buy/sell ship components
   * Banking system

 * Save and load of an in progress game
 * When saving, use the username and password to store the file for a particular user
 * Events: market high and low prices
 * Encounters: hostile ships, contraband, etc
 * Advance the game play

   * A market system which fluctuates with time and location.
   * Client-server and multiplayer
   * New markets in other systems
   * Organize ships into fleets and automate fleet orders
   * Write a second, graphical UI.
 Try to be different than the urwid UI to make sure that the UI concepts aren't leaking into the core engine.

 * Some things that make it harder to make money

   * Pirates; pay off or fight off
   * License fees: Pay at the capital planet or be attacked by police
   * Contraband: Police attack you if they find you are carrying this
   * Maintenance fees

     * Docking charge
     * Fuel cost
     * Repair costs

   * Transit time

     * Outer planets take more time

       * Orbit data can be used to make this more interesting as well